JetBrains/amper/docs/src/getting-started/tutorial.md

 Note how we used the `dependencies@jvm:` and `dependencies@android:` sections to specify JVM- and Android-specific dependencies.
 These dependencies will be added to the JVM and Android versions of the `shared` library correspondingly.
 They will also be available for the `jvm-app` and `android-app` modules, since they depend on the `shared` module.
-Read more about multiplatform configuration in the [documentation](../user-guide/multiplatform.md).
+Read more about multiplatform configuration in the [Multiplatform modules](../user-guide/multiplatform.md) section.

 Now, as we have the module structure, we need to add platform-specific application code to the Android and iOS modules.
 Create a `MainActivity.kt` file in `android-app/src` with the following content: